Delemangi/finki-discord-bot/README.md

 1. How to create a database migration?
    - Make a change to `prisma.schema` and run `npm run migrate`
+2. How to run all database migrations?
+   - Run `npm run apply`
 2. Can SQLite be used instead of PostgreSQL?
    - Unfortunately, no. Prisma does not allow the database provider to be changed after creating the first migration.